t3kt/raytk/docs/_reference/operators/filter/index.md

     - rf
     summary: Rescales the values produced by a field.
   - name: rescaleFloatField
+    summary: Simplified version of `rescaleField` that only has single settings vs vectors for each.
   - name: reshapeValues
     summary: Reshapes the values produced by a field by applying a function.
   - name: restrictStage